On a problem of optimal transport under marginal martingale constraints

-Of course one does not expect that a martingale is concentrated on the graph of a deterministic mapping $T$; this holds only in the trivial case when $\mu= \nu$ and $T(x) \equiv x$.
-Rather we have the following result. \begin{cor} Let $\mu, \nu\in$ be probability measures in convex order and assume that $\mu$ is continuous.
-Then there exist a Borel set $S\subseteq \R$ and two measurable functions $T_1, T_2:S\to \R$ such that \begin{enumerate} \item $\pi_\lc$ is concentrated on the graphs of $T_1$ and $T_2$. \item For all $x\in\R,\, T_1(x)\leq x \leq T_2(x)$. \item For all $x<x'\in \R$, $T_2(x) < T_2(x')$ and $T_1(x')\notin \,]T_1(x), T_2(x)[.$ \end{enumerate} \end{cor} The following picture (Figure \ref{fig:curtain}) illustrates the coupling $\pi_\lc$ in a specific case.
-The measures $\mu$ and $\nu$ are Gaussian distributions having the same mean; the variance of $\nu$ being greater than the variance of $\mu$.
-There exist two points at which the density of $\mu$ (w.r.t.\ Lebesgue measure) equals the density of $\nu$.
+The following picture (Figure~\ref{fig:curtain}) illustrates the coupling $\pi_\lc$ in a specific case.
+The measures $\mu$ and $\nu$ are Gaussian distributions having the same mean, the variance of $\nu$ being greater than the variance of $\mu$.
+There exist two points at which the density of $\mu$ (w.r.t.
+Lebesgue measure) equals the density of $\nu$.
 Denote the smaller of these points by $x_0$.
 Then we have $T_1(x)=T_2(x)=x$ for $x<x_0$.
 For $x>x_0$, the map $T_1$ is strictly decreasing and $T_2$ is strictly increasing.